SUFE-AIFLM-Lab/FinEval/docs/en/get_started/quick_start.md

 0% 0/58 [00:00<00:00,  2.61s/it]
 ```

 Note: You can use `ctrl+c` to interrupt program execution.
-During the running of the demo, let's explain in detail the detailed content and parameter configuration in this case.
+While the assessment is running, question information is printed on the screen.

 ## 2. Final running result